1. You can actually act like a KID!

 3. The counselors are like Cool Aunts.

 Kamaji counselors are great.
 They will be the first ones to jump in a mud puddle with you after it rains, be your buddy down at free swim or let you dress them up in a ridiculous costume to wear to dinner.
-But they are also the first ones to give you a hug if you are feeling a little down.
+But they are also the first ones to give you a hug if you look like you need one.
 They are the ones to talk to if you don’t feel well or if you miss home.
 You are never alone at camp.

 4. You learn to do a LOT at Kamaji.

-The activities are fun to do but they are also fun because you are learning to do something new or better than you knew when you first started at camp.
+The activities are fun to do but they are also fun because you are learning a new skill.
+It feels rewarding to accomplish something you’ve never done before.
 In our sailing program you will learn how to actually rig a boat and sail it by yourself (eventually!).

 As a new waterskiier, it is so fun to learn how to stand up on your skis.
 It is so exciting when you learn how to shoot your arrows to hit the target in archery.
 One of our goals is that you know more on the last day of camp than you did on the first.

-Kamaji is not a competitive environment but we do like to celebrate your accomplishments, whether it be climbing to the top of the climbing wall, passing the swim check or hitting a bullseye in archery!
+Kamaji is not a competitive environment but we do like to celebrate your accomplishments, whether it be climbing to the top of the climbing wall, passing the swim check or skiing around the lake on one ski!

 5. Camp Kamaji has Tribes!